smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 ### ANSI_NULLS
 🔵&nbsp;&nbsp;&nbsp;[Table Of Contents](#table-of-contents)

 >:exclamation:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The standard setting for `ANSI_NULLS` is `ON`.
-In a future version of Microsoft SQL Server `ANSI_NULLS` will always be `ON` and any applications that explicitly set the option to `OFF` will produce an error.
+In a future version of Microsoft SQL Server, `ANSI_NULLS` will always be `ON`, and any applications that explicitly set the option to `OFF` will produce an error.
 Avoid using this feature in new development work, and plan to modify applications that currently use this feature.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In SQL Server, the `SET ANSI_NULLS` setting specifies the ISO compliant behavior of the equality (=) and inequality (<>) comparison operators.
 The following table shows how the `ANSI_NULLS` session setting affects the results of Boolean expressions using NULL markers.